Acute Eosinophilic Pneumonia

 Acute eosinophilic pneumonia causes an acute febrile illness of short duration (usually < 7 days).
 Symptoms are nonproductive cough, dyspnea, malaise, myalgias, night sweats, and pleuritic chest pain.

-Patients with acute eosinophilic pneumonia frequently present with acute respiratory failure requiring mechanical ventilation.
+Acute eosinophilic pneumonia can rapidly progress to acute respiratory failure, requiring mechanical ventilation.
 Rarely, distributive (hyperdynamic) shock can occur.

 Diagnosis of Acute Eosinophilic Pneumonia